-- Student responses should include: - The subject is "Roosevelt." - The predicate is everything following "Roosevelt" with "worked" as the main verb of the sentence. - 1 Differentiation Consideration: Students may need more support in understanding the components of a complete sentence in order to understand independent clauses.
-Consider reviewing and posting the definitions and examples for the parts of speech such as subject, predicate, and verb.

-Students write the definitions of subject, predicate, and verb in the appropriate section of their vocabulary journals.
+- Student responses should include:

+- The subject is "thrill."

+- The predicate is "had added to the excitement" with "had added" as the verb of the sentence.

+- Differentiation Consideration: Students may need more support in understanding the components of a complete sentence in order to understand independent clauses.
+Consider reviewing and posting the definitions and examples of the parts of speech such as subject, predicate, and verb. - Students write the definitions of subject, predicate, and verb in the appropriate section of their vocabulary journals.